raniMataPari/AgileDemo/README.md

 # AgileDemo
-This is a demo of Agile development
+This is a demo of Agile development.